Creatives Who Colour

 A self-professed colour lover and energetic squiggle drawer, Kate Moross is on this list for obvious reasons.
 Her typography, illustration, art direction and design all have elements of colour.

-This independant New York designer has been smashing out so much great work in the last year or so.
+This independent New York designer has been smashing out so much great work in the last year or so.
 Apart from colour, she also seems to really enjoy adding hands to any project she can.
 Works for me!

 If anyone has ever asked me where my top/dress/pants/shoes were from the answer is almost always Gorman.
 Australian fashion label owner Lisa Gorman creates my favourite outfits and collaborates with amazing artists from around the world.